Querube Makalintal: Martial law years

 Makalintal, together with Justice Fred Ruiz Castro, was the "swing vote" in the Ratification Cases which upheld the 1973 Constitution, which paved the way of extending Marcos' regime.
 When the question of whether the petitioners are entitled to relief, the two justices answered "No", thus upholding the 1973 Constitution and made legitimate the rule of Marcos and his power.

 In the cases denying Benigno Aquino Jr. of his privilege of the writ of habeas corpus, the decision of the High Court was not a traditional sense of consensus on both the conclusions and the reasons for the conclusions.
 Makalintal, as Chief Justice, delivered the summary of votes, and explained the reason why there was no collegial opinion by the Court.
 He said, among others, that the justices of the Supreme Court are conscious of "the future verdict of history" upon their stand.

-Benigno Aquino Jr. warned of such verdict of history, as he aptly said, "Today, you are my judges.
+Aquino warned of such verdict of history, and said, "Today, you are my judges.
 Tomorrow, history will judge you."